xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 **Tips**

--   If you use consistent subjects in your Microsoft Mail messages, you
+  - > If you use consistent subjects in your Microsoft Mail messages,
-    > can easily create a macro that always opens mail messages with
+    > you can easily create a macro that always opens mail messages with
     > certain files attached.
 For example, an OPEN.MAIL formula with
-    > subject specified as \"Weekly Report\" would open the Microsoft
+    > subject specified as "Weekly Report" would open the Microsoft
     > Excel file attached to the message containing that subject each
     > week.

--   In OPEN.MAIL?, the dialog-box form of the function, the currently
+  - > In OPEN.MAIL?, the dialog-box form of the function, the currently
     > running macro pauses while the Microsoft Mail documents window is
     > displayed.
 The macro resumes after you close the Microsoft Mail
     > documents window.